George Poage

 George Coleman Poage (November 6, 1880 – April 11, 1962) was an American track and field athlete.
 He was the first black and the first African-American athlete to win a medal in the Olympic Games, winning two bronze medals at the 1904 games in St. Louis.

 Biography

 Early life

 Born in Hannibal, Missouri, his family moved to La Crosse, Wisconsin in 1884.
 After his father, James, died in 1888, George Poage, along with his mother and surviving sibling, moved into the home of Mary and Lucian Easton; Lucian was the son of local lumberman Jason Easton, who employed James in his stables.

-At La Crosse High School Poage excelled as both a student and an athlete; he was considered the top athlete at the school and, in 1899, was the class salutatorian, becoming the school's first African-American graduate.
+At La Crosse High School Poage excelled as both a student and an athlete; he was considered the top athlete at the school and, in 1899, was the class salutatorian, becoming the school's third African-American graduate, after Florence Birney in 1887, and George's sister, Nellie in 1897.

 College and Olympic years

 The following fall he became a freshman at the University of Wisconsin.
 After competing with the freshman track squad in 1900, he joined the varsity track and field team during his sophomore year.
 Poage was the first black athlete to run for UW, specializing in the short sprints and hurdles.
 A consistent point winner for his team, he quickly became well respected.
 When the track coach was called out of town in 1902, he placed Poage in charge of the team in his absence.

 Poage graduated in 1903 with a degree in History.
 His senior thesis was titled "An Investigation into the Economic Condition of the Negro in the State of Georgia During the Period of 1860–1900".
 He returned to the University for the 1903–04 school year to take graduate classes in History, supported by the UW athletic department, which hired him as an athletic trainer for the football team.
 In June 1904, he became the first African-American individual Big Ten track champion in conference history, placing first in both the 440-yard dash and the 220-yard hurdles.

 The Milwaukee Athletic Club sponsored Poage to compete in the 1904 Summer Olympics in St. Louis, Missouri.
 Many prominent African-American leaders had called for a boycott of the games to protest racial segregation of the events in St. Louis.
 An integrated audience was not allowed at either the Olympics or the World's Fair as the organizers had built segregated facilities for the spectators.
 Poage chose to compete in four events and became the first black and the first African-American to medal in the Games by winning the bronze in both the 200-yard and 400-yard hurdles.